unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 We can't optimize anything unless we measure it.

-In Linux each input device is a file in `/dev/input/`, for example by mouse is at `/dev/input/by-id/usb-Logitech_USB-PS_2_Optical_Mouse-event-mouse`.
+In Linux each input device is a file in `/dev/input/`, for example my mouse is at `/dev/input/by-id/usb-Logitech_USB-PS_2_Optical_Mouse-event-mouse`.

 We can just read the data from it like so: